a library relocates the bug

 updated May 29, 2026

-Mahjong scoring is the genuinely hard part of a mahjong app — dozens of yaku, fu edge cases, exact point tables.
-So riichi doesn’t compute it.
-It hands scoring to a Rust/WASM library validated against millions of real hands, and spends its own effort on game flow and teaching.
-“Don’t reinvent the wheel” — obviously right.
+Mahjong scoring is the genuinely hard part of a mahjong app (dozens of yaku, fu edge cases, exact point tables), so riichi doesn’t compute it.
+Scoring goes to a Rust/WASM library validated against millions of real hands.
+Obviously the right call.
+But it didn’t delete my scoring bugs; it moved all of them to the calling boundary.

-What the cliché leaves out: a trusted dependency doesn’t delete your scoring bugs, it relocates every one of them to the calling boundary.
-Ron never fired for weeks because I passed 14 tiles where the library wanted 13 (the winning tile goes in a separate field), and a broad catch swallowed the exception, so it looked like “this hand just doesn’t win.”
-A closed tsumo silently lost its pinfu because I built the hand with the winning tile not last, and the library reads the last tile as the drawn one.
-Ura-dora came out mislabelled because the library has a single dora bucket and I folded both kinds into it.
-Three separate bugs, none of them in the library — all of them in the two inches of code where my types met its API.
+Ron didn’t fire for weeks because I passed 14 tiles where the library wanted 13 (the winning tile goes in its own field), and a broad catch swallowed the exception, so it looked like the hand just didn’t win.
+A closed tsumo lost its pinfu because the library reads the last tile as the drawn one and I wasn’t building hands that way.
+Ura-dora came out mislabelled because the library has one dora bucket and I folded both kinds into it.
+Three bugs, none of them in the library, all in the thin layer where my types meet its API.

 the hub · warm terminal